-Truth is central to way the model checking is understood.
+Truth is central to the way that model checking is understood.
 The notion of additive inference rules seem to be a treatment of truth.

 - Linear logic provides examples of additive inference rules. - Hintikka games provide another treatment: two player use a board containing one formula. - No comma is needed in a sequent, etc.